Chicago Luncheon Panel

 Dr. Christina Ciaccio: Moderator, Associate Professor of Pediatrics and Medicine, The University of Chicago Pritzker School of Medicine; Medical Director, Section of Allergy/Immunology; Director, FARE Clinical Network, The University of Chicago

-Dr. Christina Ciaccio is an Assistant Professor of Pediatrics and Medicine at the University of Chicago, Pritzker School of Medicine and a faculty member at the University of Chicago Medicine in the Section of Allergy/Immunology.
-She completed training in internal medicine at the McGaw Medical Center of Northwestern University then went on to train in adult allergy/immunology at McGaw Medical Center of Northwestern University and pediatric allergy/immunology at Children’s Mercy Kansas City.
+Christina Ciaccio, MD, MSc, is an Assistant Professor of Pediatrics and Medicine at the University of Chicago, Pritzker School of Medicine and a faculty member at the University of Chicago Medicine in the Section of Allergy/Immunology.
+She completed training in internal medicine at the McGaw Medical Center of Northwestern University, then went on to train in adult allergy/immunology at McGaw Medical Center of Northwestern University and pediatric allergy/immunology at Children’s Mercy Kansas City.

 Maria Acebal, JD: National Board Member, FARE; Former CEO, FAAN

-Maria has worked in patient advocacy for food allergy families since 2006: first, as the founder of Safe@School Partners, a nonprofit dedicated to educating schools about food allergy safety; and later as both the General Counsel and CEO of FAAN, one of FARE’s legacy organizations.
+Maria has worked in patient advocacy for food allergy families since 2006, first as the founder of Safe@School Partners, a nonprofit dedicated to educating schools about food allergy safety, and later as both the General Counsel and CEO of FAAN, one of FARE’s legacy organizations.
 Maria’s curriculum for educators has been used in schools, camps, and daycares across the country and resulted in several published abstracts with Dr. Hemant Sharma of Children’s National Medical Center in Washington, DC.
 She was instrumental in the work behind getting the federal legislation introduced in Congress that led to President Obama signing the School Access to Emergency Epinephrine Act in 2013.
-A frequent patient advocacy representative to the NIH, Maria was appointed to the NIH’s Expert Panel on the Addendum Guidelines on the Prevention of Peanut Allergy in the United States.
-She also currently serves on the NIH Council of Councils, a body that advises the NIH Director, and she used to serve on the National Institute of Allergy and Infectious Disease’s Advisory Council.
+A frequent patient advocacy representative to the National Institutes of Health, Maria was appointed to the expert panel sponsored by the National Institute of Allergy and Infectious Disease (NIAID) that authored Addendum Guidelines for the Prevention of Peanut Allergy in the United States.
+She currently serves on the NIH Council of Councils, a body that advises the NIH Director, and previously served on the NIAID National Advisory Allergy and Infectious Diseases Council.

-Amal Assa’ad, MD is a Professor of Pediatrics, the Director of Clinical Services and Associate Director of the Division of Allergy and Immunology, and the Director of the FARE Center of Excellence in Food Allergy at Cincinnati Children’s Hospital Medical Center (CCHMC).
-She graduated from the Internal Medicine/Pediatrics residencies at Michigan State and Wright State Universities and the A/I fellowship at CCHMC, where she directed the Fellowship Program for 16 years and graduated 47 allergist and immunologist who hold academic and practice positions around the country.
+Amal Assa’ad, MD, is a Professor of Pediatrics, the Director of Clinical Services and Associate Director of the Division of Allergy and Immunology, and the Director of the FARE Center of Excellence in Food Allergy at Cincinnati Children’s Hospital Medical Center (CCHMC).
+She completed Internal Medicine/Pediatrics residencies at Michigan State University and Wright State University and the Allergy/Immunology fellowship at CCHMC, where she directed the Fellowship Program for 16 years and graduated 47 allergists and immunologists who hold academic and practice positions around the country.
 She has conducted multiple novel clinical trials for the evaluation and management of food allergy.
-She maintains the American Board of Pediatrics and the American Board of Allergy and Immunology certification.
-She is a clinician, researcher and educator with 75 peer reviewed publications.
+She maintains the American Board of Pediatrics and the American Board of Allergy and Immunology certifications.
+She is a clinician, researcher and educator with 75 peer-reviewed publications.

-Dr. Assa’ad was recognized by the two major organizations of Allergy and Immunology, the American Academy of Allergy Asthma and Immunology (AAAAI) with the Women Physicians in Allergy Award and the American College of Allergy Asthma and Immunology (ACAAI) with the Women in Allergy Award.
+Dr. Assa’ad was recognized by the two major professional organizations of allergy and immunology, receiving the Women Physicians in Allergy Award from the American Academy of Allergy, Asthma and Immunology (AAAAI) and the Women in Allergy Award from the American College of Allergy, Asthma and Immunology (ACAAI).
 She is listed yearly among the “Best Doctors” in Cincinnati and in America.
 She has served in national leadership positions including chairing the Allergy and Immunology Fellowship Program Directors’ Assembly, serving on the Board of Directors of the AAAAI, and chairing the Adverse Food Reactions Committees of the AAAAI and ACAAI.

-Dr. Assa’ad is a sought after speaker invited to present yearly at national organizations, e.g. AAAAI and ACAAI and international organizations, e.g. EAACI and WAO, aided by her quad-lingual fluency.
+Dr. Assa’ad is a sought-after speaker invited to present yearly at national organizations, e.g., AAAAI and ACAAI, and international organizations, e.g., EAACI and WAO, aided by her fluency in four languages.
 Her presentations attract a large audience due to their creative formats combining organized information and humor to solidify understanding, retention and applicability to her audience.

 Ruchi S. Gupta, MD, MPH: Associate Professor of Pediatrics, Northwestern Medicine; Director, Food Allergy Outcomes Research Program; Attending Physician, Ann and Robert H. Lurie Children’s Hospital of Chicago

-Dr. Gupta served as a member of the expert panel of the NIAID and was an author of the recent 2016-2017 Addendum to the Guideline for the Prevention of Peanut Allergy.
+Dr. Gupta served as a member of the NIAID-sponsored expert panel that authored Addendum Guidelines for the Prevention of Peanut Allergy in the United States in 2017.